vilaemail/BUT_blinds_time_control/README.md

 ## Acknowledgment

-This is a fork of [Home Assistant Blinds Control Integration]() done by []().
+This is a fork of [Home Assistant Blinds Control Integration](https://github.com/MatthewOnTour/BUT_blinds_time_control) done by [MatthewOnTour](https://github.com/MatthewOnTour).
-Fork was based on and inspired by this insightful [community post](https://community.home-assistant.io/t/custom-component-cover-time-based/187654)
+Original work was based on and inspired by this insightful [community post](https://community.home-assistant.io/t/custom-component-cover-time-based/187654)

 ## Fork purpose